WordPress Media Library Explained for Newbies: How to Upload + Best Plugins

 If you prefer uploading your files through WordPress’s Gutenberg block editor, follow these instructions:

-1. Click under the title and click the Plus button that appears to add a new block.
+- Click under the title and press the Plus button, which will appear.
 You will see the types of blocks to add.
 To access all types of blocks, click the Browse all button.

 Pro Tip